Andrew-Kevin-007/The-Pit/README.md

 - **Deploy a subgraph** via Subgraph Studio indexing round-lock events, revealed trade logs, commit-reveal events, and picks emitted from the match contracts — with `base-sepolia` set as the network name in the manifest, per Subgraph Studio's own Base Sepolia cookbook.
 - **Query it live** with a Subgraph Studio API key, via the Development Query URL — mocked, local, or static data explicitly doesn't qualify for either Graph track.
 - **Wire the agent itself to the Subgraph MCP** (The Graph's own MCP server: schema inspection, query execution, subgraph discovery, natural-language querying) so it can consult its own past-match history before deciding — this is what turns "printing a raw query result" into the "reasoning, decisions, automation" the AI track is actually judging, and it's also what makes the proof record actually useful to the agent, not just to a human reading a dashboard.
 - **Compose in a Messari Standardized DEX AMM subgraph** (the "Extended" version, built for concentrated-liquidity protocols like Uniswap v3 — models Pool, Swap, LiquidityPool, Deposit, Withdraw as one shared schema) for the pool-level swap data, alongside the custom match-events subgraph.
-That composition is what qualifies for the *second* Graph track (Best Use of Composable or Standardized Graph Products) with one extra integration instead of a whole separate project.
+That composition is what qualifies for the _second_ Graph track (Best Use of Composable or Standardized Graph Products) with one extra integration instead of a whole separate project.
 - **Stretch: pay per query with x402.** The Graph's own AI-track description names "let your agent pay per query autonomously with x402" as a way to engage the track — worth doing given it's a pattern already proven out in Athena.
 - **Deliverables:** open-source repo with a README or SKILL.md, and a short demo video, specifically **2–4 minutes**, required on both Graph tracks.
 Select the "Start Fresh" pool — this is net-new, not extending prior work.

-## Sponsor Requirements Checklist — Phase 1

-**Uniswap Foundation — Best Uniswap Stack Contribution ($6,000 of a $10,000 total; the pasted prize text only details this one track, worth double-checking the page directly for whether a second track accounts for the other $4,000).** 1st $3,000 / 2nd $2,000 / 3rd $1,000.
-Custom Uniswap v3 contracts are qualifying examples.
-Requires: a public open-source GitHub repo, a `FEEDBACK.md` file, a completed Uniswap Developer Feedback Form with a link to that file included, and a README pointing directly at the relevant contracts and line numbers — submissions missing this get audited before winners are finalized.

-**The Graph — Best AI Tooling or AI Use Case With The Graph (From Scratch), $5,000** (1st $2,500 / 2nd $1,500 / 3rd $1,000).
-Requires The Graph as a load-bearing part of the project, live data only, meaningful reasoning/decisions/automation on top of it (not a raw query dump), a public repo with README/SKILL.md, and a 2–4 minute demo video.
-"Trading and execution agents" is explicitly named as a fitting example use case.

-**The Graph — Best Use of Composable or Standardized Graph Products, $5,000** (same payout structure) — reachable with the Messari Standardized DEX AMM composition described above, rather than a separate build.

-## Why This Framing Targets the Overall ETHOnline Finalist Bar, Not Just Sponsor Prizes

-Checked against real ETHOnline 2025 finalists (WannaBet, Sippy, CronPay, DeFlow, Siphon Protocol, ChronoVault) — every one of them solves a plainly statable problem for a real user: betting with a friend and trusting the payout, paying someone with no wallet, accepting payment across chains, automating a swap from plain English, trading privately, securing a wallet against theft.
-None of them is pitched as entertainment first.
-"Watch two AI agents trade" doesn't read as a problem solved; "prove your trading agent isn't lying, publicly and tamper-proof" does — same build, same tech, and now it has the same shape as what's actually been rewarded at this bar before.
-The live match is still there and still the most watchable part of the product; it's just correctly positioned as the demo of the proving ground, not the pitch for it.

 ## Phase 2 — Planned, Not Yet Built